zhandao/zero-rails_openapi/README.md

-# OpenApi 3 DocGen for Rails
+# OpenApi 3 DocGen for Rails (Under Construction)
 ### And support [Zero - API I/O Guard Specification] (building)

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/zero/openapi_rails`.
+Put your Ruby code in the file `lib/openapi`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem